kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrate-dockershim-dockerd.md

 {{% thirdparty-content %}}

 This page shows you how to migrate your Docker Engine nodes to use `cri-dockerd` instead of dockershim.
-Follow these steps if your clusters run Kubernetes 1.23 or earlier and you want to continue using Docker Engine after you upgrade to Kubernetes 1.24 and later, or if you just want to move off the dockershim component.
+If you want to switch away from using dockershim and still use Docker Engine to run containers in Kubernetes, you can follow these steps.
+If you want to upgrade to Kubernetes v{{< skew currentVersion >}} and your existing cluster relies on dockershim, you will have to migrate away and `cri-dockerd` is one of your options.

+To learn more about the removal of dockershim, read the [FAQ page](/dockershim).

 ## What is cri-dockerd? {#what-is-cri-dockerd}

-In Kubernetes 1.23 and earlier, Docker Engine used a component called the dockershim to interact with Kubernetes system components such as the kubelet.
+In Kubernetes 1.23 and earlier, you could use Docker Engine with Kubernetes, relying on a built-in component of Kubernetes named _dockershim_.
-The dockershim component is deprecated and will be removed in Kubernetes 1.24.
-A third-party replacement, `cri-dockerd`, is available.
+The dockershim component was removed in the Kubernetes 1.24 release; however, a third-party replacement, `cri-dockerd`, is available.
 The `cri-dockerd` adapter lets you use Docker Engine through the {{<glossary_tooltip term_id="cri" text="Container Runtime Interface">}}.

 {{<note>}}